 In 2007 a group of IUGFS alumni, the IU Department of Geological Sciences, and the IU Foundation embarked on a fundraising campaign to solidify the future of IUGFS as a premier, sustainable location for teaching geosciences in the field.

 At that time there were two distinct, but overlapping goals:

 - Create scholarship support for students, courses, and research at IUGFS.

 - Fund infrastructure improvements, especially construction of a modern classroom building, to support courses for students, professionals, and other users.

-In 2012 the unofficial first phase of the fundraising campaign ended with the construction and dedication of the new Classroom Building. <insert a link to pictures of the Classroom Building and pictures from the fundraising event>
+In 2012 the unofficial first phase of the fundraising campaign ended with the construction and dedication of the new Classroom Building.

 In addition to approximately $700,000 of Donor funding used to build the Classroom Building, AAPG provided money for workstations and Schlumberger provided Petrel software for the workstation training room.